 Clean the Surface Thoroughly

-Begin by washing the entire marble area with a mild dish soap and water or specialized stone cleaner.
+Begin by washing the entire marble area with a mild dish soap and water or a specialized stone cleaner.
 This removes any existing sealers, dirt, grease or other residues.
 Rinse completely and allow to fully dry.

 Inspect for Damage